SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 #### Exploratory Testing is just a fancy name for ad hoc testing

-Random keyboard bashing and testing without any real direction or purpose is ad hoc testing, it is not exploratory testing (ET).
+Random "keyboard bashing" and testing without any real direction or purpose is *ad hoc* testing, it is not exploratory testing.
 Remember that in true exploratory testing, the tester is learning, designing and executing tests concurrently - they are not just randomly doing things without thinking about what they are doing, what particular kind of issues they are looking for, and what test ideas they need to use to look for those kind of issues.
-In fact, ET is systematic, not random.
+In fact, **ET is systematic, not random**.

 #### Exploratory Testing is too unstructured to be taken seriously